hanzeelvilla/RTC/README.md

 * **GND** to GND.

 ###  Include the Library in Your Code
-In your Arduino code, include the RTC.h file and create an instance of the DS1307_RTC class.
+In your Arduino code, include the DS1307_RTC.h file and create an instance of the DS1307_RTC class.

 ```
 #include "DS1307_RTC.h"